 Clothing the family of the 1830s was an important task, and most of the work was the responsibility of the women.
 Every stitch of the sewing had to be done by hand; Elias Howe didn't even invent the sewing machine until 1846, and Isaac Singer's version didn't come about until 1850.

 At no other time was the citizen’s interest in elections and politics more avid than during the later period of the 19th century.
 In fact, 80 to 90 percent of the eligible voters consistently voted in local and national elections.

 Lives of Women

-Pulling against the traditions of domestic life was the sense of urgency, movement and progress so evident in the geographical, industrial, technological and political changes affecting the country.
-The roles of women were meant to steady all this uncertainty, but women could not help but see opportunities for themselves in this growth.
+Pulling against the traditions of domestic life was a sense of urgency and progress so evident in the geographical, industrial, technological and political changes affecting the country, that women could not help but see opportunities for themselves in this growth.